HazemAbdesamed/bike-points/README.md

 * The number and rate of bikes that are in use.
 * The number and rate of broken docks.

-These aggregated metrics are loaded then in a Cassandra table **metrics**, which serves as the source for near-real-time analytics.
+These aggregated metrics are then loaded to a Cassandra table **metrics**, which serves as the source for near-real-time analytics.

 This processing is handled by a Spark job and orchestrated through an Airflow DAG with the name **stream**.

 ### Airflow Container Setup
-The airflow container has been customized to enable communication with the Spark container and to manage job orchestration.
+The airflow container has been customized to enable communication with the spark container and to manage job orchestration.
 Below are the key modifications :

 #### **Dockerfile**
 * Install the **sshpass** utility to facilitate SSH key distribution.